Aliases for UGT2B17 Gene

 This gene encodes a member of the uridine diphosphoglucuronosyltransferase protein family.
 The encoded enzyme catalyzes the transfer of glucuronic acid from uridine diphosphoglucuronic acid to a diverse array of substrates including steroid hormones and lipid-soluble drugs.
 This process, known as glucuronidation, is an intermediate step in the metabolism of steroids.
 Copy number variation in this gene is associated with susceptibility to osteoporosis.[provided by RefSeq, Apr 2010]

 GeneCards Summary for UGT2B17 Gene

 UGT2B17 (UDP Glucuronosyltransferase Family 2 Member B17) is a Protein Coding gene.
 Diseases associated with UGT2B17 include bone mineral density qtl 12, osteoporosis and ugt2b17-related altered drug metabolism.
-Among its related pathways are Metabolism and Phase II conjugation.
+Among its related pathways are Porphyrin and chlorophyll metabolism and Metabolism of xenobiotics by cytochrome P450.
 GO annotations related to this gene include carbohydrate binding and glucuronosyltransferase activity.
 An important paralog of this gene is UGT2B15.